-Fundamentals of biochemical and microbial processes applied to environmental engineering processes, role of microorganisms in wastewater treatment and bioremediation, bioenergetics and kinetics, metabolism of xenobiotic compounds, waterborne pathogens, parasites, and disinfection.
+Fundamentals of biochemical and microbial processes applied to environmental engineering processes, role of microorganisms in wastewater treatment and bioremediation, bioenergetics and kinetics, metabolism of xenobiotic compounds, waterborne pathogens and parasites, and disinfection.
+Term paper and oral presentation.

-C E 424.
-Air Pollution.
+C E 424: Air Pollution

 (Dual-listed with C E 524).
-(Cross-listed with ENSCI, A E).
+(Cross-listed with A B E, ENSCI).
 (1-0) Cr.
 1. Prereq: Either PHYS 221 or CHEM 178 and either MATH 166 or 3 credits in statistics.
 Senior classification or above